SaraRands/sararands-site/kap.md

 - what emotional safety looks like
 - logistics: fasting, nausea medication, and transportation

+**How the medication works**
+At Symmetry Counseling, clients use sublingual ketamine troches, prescribed by our medical provider after evaluation.
+Dosing is decided in collaboration with you and the prescriber.
+You pick up the prescription from a local pharmacy and bring the troches to each KAP session.

 Medical clearance is required before beginning.

 ---

 ## Safety Considerations

+Ketamine is a legal medication in the United States, FDA-approved as an anesthetic, and commonly used off-label in psychotherapy.
 Ketamine has a long-standing safety profile when administered appropriately, but it isn’t suitable for everyone.
 Symmetry Counseling's medical prescriber will determine if you are a good fit.
 Common contraindications include:

 - personal or family history of psychosis
 - some forms of bipolar disorder